danielwitkowsk/ichimoe_to_srt_parser/README.md

 Unfortunately .srt is too basic of a file format to use custom font (in many cases).

 # TODO:
-- option to choose particular translation from many (now it takes the first one available)
 - option to exclude translation and romanization of choosen kana (or kanji, if needed)
+- option to choose best match for translation based on supplied english subtitle counterpart